wp-plugins/goldstar/readme.txt

 == Installation ==

 1. Install the Goldstar plugin either via the WordPress.org plugin directory, or by uploading the files to your server.
-Use the “Plugins” tab located in the left-side navbar of the Dashboard.
-Select “Add New” from the “Plugins” tab and enter Goldstar.com in the Search box.
-Then click on “Install now” link.
-After download is complete, click on “Activate Plugin”.
+Use the "Plugins" tab located in the left-side navbar of the Dashboard.
+Select "Add New" from the "Plugins" tab and enter Goldstar.com in the Search box.
+Then click on "Install now" link.
+After download is complete, click on "Activate Plugin".

 2. After installing the plugin contact Goldstar to obtain valid API key and Affiliate ID number, [Goldstar Affiliate Program](http://www.goldstar.com/company/affiliate_program).

-3. Click on the “Settings” link for the Goldstar plugin to build a Half-Price Tickets Page.
+3. Click on the "Settings" link for the Goldstar plugin to build a Half-Price Tickets Page.
 Enter the API key and Affiliate ID number.
 The API key is a long alphanumeric text string and the Affiliate ID is a 4-digit number.

 4. Under "Display Settings" you may enter a custom background color for your search bar, sort order for the offer list, and which territory you would like to list offers for.
 Select a territory ID from the list link and then enter that ID number into the Territory ID field.
 Territories correspond to the cities served by Goldstar.